-The Citizen Scholar Award is designed to be a framework for the development of Citizen Scholars – Students who not only value gaining knowledge and are lifelong learners, but are critical thinkers, problem solvers and active, engaged citizens.
+The Citizen Scholar Award is a framework for the development of Citizen Scholars – Students who, not only are lifelong learners, but are critical thinkers, problem solvers and active, engaged citizens.

 What is the Citizen Scholar Award?

 The Award aims to enhance student learning and to develop their self- awareness, understanding of one’s talents, values and interests, and to develop a particular set of skills, attributes and knowledge that have been identified as essential for ‘Citizen Scholars’.

 Students are encouraged to interact with other perspectives and voices, to receive frequent feedback about their performance, and to reflect on both that feedback and their learning.